 Any suggestions on what Sales’ Villain of the Week prize should be?

 Mark Your Calendars:

 Whew.
 That’s it for this week.
 If you found this even mildly entertaining, click here to subscribe & get WTH in your inbox each week.
 If you hated it and never want to hear from me again, congratulations, that will happen automatically.

 Margaret Grayson is Forward Montana’s Legislative Communications Fellow.
-A recent graduate of University of Montana, Margaret spent three years with the Montana Kaimin as an administration and finance reporter, a news editor and a managing editor.
-She has a cunning wit, as demonstrated in WTH each week, and enjoys cats & internet linguistics.
+A recent graduate of University of Montana, Margaret spent three years with the Montana Kaimin as a reporter and editor and interned at the Missoula Independent (RIP).
+Now she writes jokes for the internet and works to educate young folks about the legislative session.